-If you are going through house training with your new puppy, the water rules changes a bit.
+If you are going through house training with your new puppy, the water rules change a bit.
 It is best to remove your puppy’s water bowl at night and make sure to keep it consistent.

-As a general rule of thumb, removing the food and water bowl about two to three hours before bed time is ideal.
+As a general rule of thumb, removing the food and water bowl about two to three hours before bedtime is ideal.
 This allows enough time for you to take your puppy out for one last potty break before going to bed.

 Keep in mind that puppies are more prone to dehydration therefore try not to restrict your puppy’s water intake during the day.

 We hope you found this article helpful.
 If you have any questions, please don’t hesitate to contact us at mercicollective.com/contact/.
 We would love to hear from you!